 – The cost and how frequently that cost is incurred

-Additional services like pre-treating, salting, or sanding are commonly extra unless included in a customized contract.
+Additional services like pre-treating, salting, or sanding are commonly extra unless included in a customized contract (browse some snow removal contract templates for ideas).
 It is essential that your contract outlines all expected services like plowing, sidewalk clearing, or snow hauling.

 Posted on October 12, 2020